Florewood State Park

-Florewood State Park, also known as Florewood River Plantation State Park, is a closed public recreation area in the U.S. state of Mississippi.
+Florewood State Park, also known as Florewood River Plantation State Park, is a public recreation area in the U.S. state of Mississippi, operated by the Leflore County Board of Supervisors.
 The state park is located off U.S. Highway 82 on the western edge of Greenwood.
+It is only open on Saturdays for fishing.

 History

 The park originated in 1973 when the Moor family deeded property to the state of Mississippi for use as a "living historical plantation."
 In 2005, a bill introduced before the Mississippi Legislature authorized the disposal of Florewood Plantation State Park and four other state parks.
 An auction company offered the "entirety of Florewood River Plantation State Park" at auction on July 23, 2005.
 Although the department intended to keep the park open as a day-use facility with "picnic pavilions and picnic tables," the park was leased to Leflore County in 2007.

-As of 2016, the park was described as "temporarily closed due to renovation" by the Mississippi Department of Wildlife, Fisheries, and Parks.
-The 2015-2016 edition of Mississippi Outdoor Digest listed the park as operated by Leflore County and temporarily closed.
+In 2014, the Leflore County Board of Supervisors leased the shuttered state park to Hollywood movie producers for the shooting of "By Way of Helena" (later released as "The Duel"), a feature film with Woody Harrelson and Liam Hemsworth.

+After being stocked with blue gill in 2018, Florewood River Plantation Lake was re-opened to the public for fishing in 2021.